 Resource plans for basic testing are purchased, or resource usage does not exceed the free quota.
 For more information, see Pricing.

-The iOS app that you want to test is uploaded.
+(Optional) The Android app that you want to test is uploaded.
 For more information, see Upload an app.

 The Mobile Testing console page is displayed.
 For more information, see Go to the Mobile Testing console page.

-Step 1: In the left-side navigation pane of the Mobile Testing console, choose Testing Products > Functional Testing.
+Step 1: In the left-side navigation pane of the Mobile Testing console, choose Testing Products > Compatibility Testing.

 Step 2: Select the iOS app that you want to test from the app drop-down list.